scipy-lectures/scientific-python-lectures/intro/matplotlib/index.rst

     regular grid, axes allows free placement within the figure.
 Both can be useful depending on your intention.
 We've already worked with figures and subplots without explicitly calling them.
-When we call plot, matplotlib calls :func:`~matplotlib.pyplot.gca` to get the current axes and gca in turn calls :func:`~matplotlib.pyplot.gcf` to get the current figure.
-If there is none it calls :func:`~matplotlib.pyplot.figure` to make one, strictly speaking, to make a ``subplot(111)``.
+When we call plot, matplotlib calls :func:`gca` to get the current axes and gca in turn calls :func:`gcf` to get the current figure.
+If there is none it calls :func:`figure` to make one, strictly speaking, to make a ``subplot(111)``.
 Let's look at the details.

 Figures